 - 1 cup vodka or bourbon

 - Add your alcohol of choice to completely cover the beans and attach the lid.1 cup vodka or bourbon

-- Place the vanilla in a cool, dark palace for at least 6 months before using.
+- Place the vanilla in a cool, dark place for at least 6 months before using.
 Periodically add more alcohol and/or beans as you use it up.

 - Buying vanilla beans online or at spice shops can help you save a lot of money– they’re much more expensive in the grocery store.
 Here is what we bought.